ExtendRealityLtd/VRTK/README.md

 local colour on the interactable object will always take precendence.

-The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed but it is expected that this script is the base to be inherited into a script with richer functionality.
+The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed or used but it is expected that this script is the base to be inherited into a script with richer functionality.

-An example of the `SteamVR_InteractableObject` can be viewed in the scene `Resoures/Examples/005_Controller_BasicObjectGrabbing`.
+An example of the `SteamVR_InteractableObject` can be viewed in the scene `Examples/005_Controller_BasicObjectGrabbing`.
 The scene also uses the `SteamVR_ControllerInteract` script on the controllers to show how an interactable object can be grabbed and snapped to the controller and thrown around the game world.

+Another example can be viewed in the scene `Examples/006_ControllerInteract_UsingADoor`.

 #### Controller Interation With Objects (SteamVR_ControllerInteract)